aandrukhovich/TON-Smart-Challenge-4/Readme.md

 10-days contest of writing a smart-contracts for TON blockchain.

 Possible to use FunC(dialect of C) or Fift(ASM-like) to write a code.
-Wrappers and tests are written on TypeScript using Blueprint and Sandbox frameworks.
+Wrappers and tests are written on TypeScript using Blueprint framework.

 # Results: